experimental-software/drawing-uml/README.md

 ## Context

 UML diagrams can help to design and discuss complex software systems.
-The [Diagrams.net](https://en.wikipedia.org/wiki/Diagrams.net) application (fka. draw.io) is a general-purpose drawing tool that has a few shapes with which UML diagrams can be painted.
+The [Diagrams.net](https://en.wikipedia.org/wiki/Diagrams.net) application (fka. draw.io) is a simple and free general-purpose drawing tool that has a few shapes with which UML diagrams can be painted.
 This repository contains a collection of custom shape libraries with a customized set of shapes.

 ## Quickstart